-- 1. All AC timings apply to both Standard IDT mode and First Word Fall Through mode. - Industrial temperature range product for 15ns and 20ns speed grade are available as a standard device. - 3.
+- 1. All AC timings apply to both Standard IDT mode and First Word Fall Through mode. - Industrial temperature range product for 15ns speed grade is available as a standard device.All other speed grades are available by special order. - 3.
 Pulse widths less than minimum values are not allowed. - 4.
 Values guaranteed by design, not currently tested.